Reiki in the age of the Pandemic

 For specific details from your state or territory click the link below.

 Professional Reiki Practitioners operating a Home Based Business

 There has been confusion around resumption of in person Reiki Treatments from your home/residence.

 A COVIDSafe Plan must be in place.
 The work space is subject to the density quotient and cleaning requirements as per other work settings.
-Face masks must be worn by workers, clients and customers at all times.
+Face masks are recommended to be worn however it is not mandatory.